Ozon3Org/Ozon3/CONTRIBUTING.md

 :tada::+1: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Ozon3 and its packages, which are hosted in it's GitHub [repository](https://github.com/Milind220/Ozone).
+The following is a set of guidelines for contributing to (Ozon3)[repository](https://github.com/Milind220/Ozone).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents